Tokenization vs. Augmentation: A Systematic Study of Writer Variance in IMU-Based Online Handwriting Recognition: Conclusion Outlook

 \section{Conclusion \& Outlook}

-In this study, we investigated the distinct roles of sub-word tokenization and concatenation-based data augmentation in addressing the challenges of IMU-based online handwriting recognition.
-Our results establish a clear dichotomy for model generalization: the optimal strategy depends entirely on whether the system is tackling style variation between different users or data sparsity within a single user’s profile.
+In this study, we investigated the distinct roles of subword tokenization and concatenation-based data augmentation in addressing the challenges of IMU-based online handwriting recognition.
+Our results establish a clear dichotomy for model generalization: the optimal strategy depends entirely on whether the system is tackling style variation between different users or data sparsity within a single user's profile.

 Structural abstraction via Bigram tokenization proved to be the most effective method for managing inter-writer variance on the \ac{WI} split.
-In contrast, on the \ac{WD} scenarios where the main hurdle is an imbalanced character distribution, our proposed concatenation-based augmentation acted as a powerful regularizer.
-Although these techniques exhibit contrasting performance profiles, both offer highly valuable applications.
-When dealing with imbalanced datasets where models struggle to generalize to unseen vocabularies, concatenation-based data augmentation effectively mitigates skewed character distributions.
-Conversely, when deploying systems across a diverse user base, sub-word tokenization enables the model to abstract stylistic variations and recognize challenging handwriting robustly without requiring user-specific fine-tuning.
+In contrast, in the \ac{WD} scenario, where the main hurdle is an imbalanced character distribution, our proposed concatenation-based augmentation acts as a powerful regularizer.
+Although these techniques exhibit contrasting performance profiles, both are valuable under different deployment conditions.
+When dealing with imbalanced datasets where models struggle under vocabulary-distribution shifts, concatenation-based data augmentation effectively mitigates skewed character distributions.
+Conversely, when deploying systems across a diverse user base, subword tokenization enables the model to abstract stylistic variations and recognize challenging handwriting robustly without requiring user-specific fine-tuning.